 ProfessionalsJoseph J. Bial

 Joe represents both defendants and plaintiffs in all varieties of antitrust litigation.
 With respect to litigation, Joe frequently represents defendants in government investigations into potential criminal price-fixing.
-He also represents defendants against antitrust class actions across many industries, including financial and manufacturing industries, among several others.
+He also represents defendants against antitrust class actions across many industries, including financial, pharma and manufacturing industries, among several others.
 Joe has also played a leading role in several high-profile monopolization cases on behalf of entrepreneurs in high-tech industries.
 He has also worked on numerous matters involving foreign jurisdictions, including throughout Europe and Asia.

 Joe also has extensive experience in merger reviews, with a particular focus on the underlying economic issues and related expert work.
 He has played a leading role representing companies in merger reviews in high-tech, airlines, healthcare and other industries.

 Joe is recognized as a leading antitrust lawyer.
 He is listed in Chambers USA for the Antitrust: Litigation Specialists (DC) category.
 He has been regularly identified in The Legal 500 US for the Antitrust: Cartel, Antitrust: Merger Control and Antitrust: Civil Litigation/Class Action: Defense categories, where clients have noted that his “depth of expertise and passion for antitrust is unmatched,” and have recognized him for his “very smart” work involving antitrust and competition-related issues in Asia.
 Lawdragon has also recognized Joe as “Lawdragon 500 Leading Litigators in America."
 He was named in The Best Lawyers in America for Antitrust Litigation, and he has been recognized in Who’s Who in Asia and as a top antitrust lawyer by Super Lawyers magazine.
 Joe frequently writes and speaks on economic, competition and financial issues and has made numerous broadcast appearances, including on Bloomberg, FUJI TV (Japan) and international news channel NTN24.